-- Full income documentation is required (Paystub + W2s; 2 Years Tax Returns; and/or standard requirements as applicable)1 - DU\ Approve/Ineligible or LPA\ Accept/Ineligible loans which meet the requirements in this matrix and are otherwise eligible in accordance with Section 3.0 guidelines may follow the AUS documentation requirements for income, assets and employment - Minimum reserves:
+- = Full income documentation is required (Paystub + W2s; 2 Years Tax Returns; and/or standard requirements as applicable)1 - DU Approve/Ineligible or LPA Accept/Ineligible loans which meet the requirements in this matrix and are otherwise eligible in accordance with Section 3.0 guidelines may follow the AUS documentation requirements for income, assets and employment

+Minimum re Minimum reserves:

 Units Loan Purpose # Months Reserves

 Rate/Term Refinance with lower payments 0

 1-unit Purchase, Construction-to-Perm, 2

-Renovation Loan & all other eligible refinances 2
+Renovation Loan & all other eligible refinances Z

 Rate/Term Refinance with lower payments 2

 2-unit Purchase, Construction-to-Perm, 2

-& all other eligible refinances 3
+& all other eligible refinances 5

 3-4 unit All Eligible 6

-- ARM minimum initial fixed term and maximum LTVs: 95% (initial fixed term 7+ years), 90% (3-<7 years) or ineligible (<3 years) - Exterior only appraisals or evaluations, property inspection waivers, AVMs or BPOs are not permitted - Non-traditional credit is not permitted - Minimum 3% contribution from occupant borrower's own funds.
+ARM minimum initial fixed term and maximum LTVs: 95% (initial fixed term 7+ years), 90% (3-<7 years) or ineligible (<3 years)

+- Exterior only appraisals or evaluations, property inspection waivers, AVMs or BPOs are not permitted - Non-traditional credit is not permitted - Minimum 3% contribution from occupant borrower's own funds.
 Affordable Gift Feature (refer to Section 3.4.7.4 for requirements) permits 100% gift/grant for qualifying borrowers covering borrower contributions and reserves. - Cash-on-Hand does not qualify as an eligible asset for verification purposes - Geographic Exclusions: None

-Occupancy Loan Purpose Property Type Loan Amount Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MAR KET GUIDELINES Single Family \$453,100 97%/105% 680 45%3 Purchase or Condo or Co-op \$453,100 95%/105% 640 45%3 Rate / Term Refinance or Construction to Permanent Single Family Condo, Co-op or Manufactured Hm \$453,100 90%/105% 640 45%3 Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent Two-Unit \$580,150 95%/105% 680 45% Purchase or Rate / Term Refinance 3-4 Units \$701,250 90%/105% 720 45% Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible
+Occupancy Loan Purpose 2 Property Type ^{2,3} Loan Amount 5 Maximum LTV/CLTV Minimum FICO Maximum DTI 4 STANDARD MAR KET GUIDELINES Single Family \$484,350 97%/105% 680 45% 4 Purchase or Rate / Term Refinance or Condo or Co-op 2 \$484,350 95%/105% 640 45% 4 Construction to Permanent 2 Single Family Condo, Co-op or Manufactured Hm ^{2,3} \$484,350 90%/105% 640 45% 4 Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent Two-Unit \$620,200 95%/105% 680 45% Purchase or Rate / Term Refinance 3-4 Units 2 \$749,650 90%/105% 720 45% Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible RESTRICTED MARKET GUIDELINES

-- Refer to Section 3.5.1 of the TrueGuide® for details on documentation for specific types of income. - Construction to Permanent: (a) Excludes attached condos and co-ops; and (b) 3-4 units are ineligible Manufactured homes: (a) Must meet requirements in Section 3.6.1.7; and (b) Renovation Loans are ineligible - Maximum 41% if the Affordable Gift Feature is utilized. - Maximum Loan Amounts for AK and HI are \$679,650 (1 unit), \$870,225 (2 units) and \$900,000 (3-4 units)
+1 Refer to Section 3.5.1 of the TrueGuide[®] for details on documentation for specific types of income

+2 Construction to Permanent: (a) Excludes attached condos and co-ops; and (b) 3-4 units are ineligible

+3 Manufactured homes: (a) Must meet requirements in Section 3.6.1.7; and (b) Renovation Loans are ineligible

+4 Maximum 41% if the Affordable Gift Feature is utilized

+5 Maximum Loan Amounts for AK and HI are \$726,525 (1 unit), \$930,300 (2 units) and \$960,000 (3-4 units)